 In this setup, the ind-mixed Hodge structures on the path-torsors $\pi_1(Y(\C);y,z)$ for varying $z$ are compatible in an appropriate sense with that on $\pi_1(Y(\C);y)$, so that there is a natural non-abelian Kummer map to the moduli set of such torsors, which we will later identify as the inverse limit of the higher Albanese maps of \cite{hain-zucker}.
-However, it turns out that, when $Y=L^\times$ is the complement of zero in a line bundle on an abelian variety, this non-abelian Kummer map will be bijective \cite[Remarks and Examples 5.45]{hain-zucker}\footnote{\cite{hain} only asserts this for $L$ with non-trivial first Chern class, but in fact this is true without this restriction.}, so is too fine an invariant to be useful to us.
+However, it turns out that when $Y=L^\times$ is the complement of zero in a line bundle on an abelian variety, this non-abelian Kummer map will be bijective \cite[Remarks and Examples 5.45]{hain-zucker}\footnote{\cite{hain} only asserts this for $L$ with non-trivial first Chern class, but in fact this is true without this restriction.}, so is too fine an invariant to be useful to us.

-Instead, we will work with the realified unipotent fundamental group $U=\Spec(\R\pi_1(Y(\C);y)^{\wedge\reddual})$ and its associated non-abelian Kummer map and it will turn out that this map will be sufficiently coarse to allow us to recover exactly the N\'eron log-metric on such $\G_m$-torsors $L$.
+Instead, we will work with the real Mal\u cev completion of the Betti fundamental group and its associated non-abelian Kummer map and it will turn out that this map will be sufficiently coarse to allow us to recover exactly the N\'eron log-metric on such $\G_m$-torsors $L^\times$.